-The Seven Challenges is a comprehensive counseling program for young people that incorporates work on alcohol and other drug problems.
-It is designed to motivate youth to evaluate their lives, consider changes they may wish to make, and then succeed in implementing the desired changes.
+The Seven Challenges is a comprehensive counseling program that incorporates work on alcohol and other drug problems.
+It is designed to motivate clients to evaluate their lives, consider changes they may wish to make, and then succeed in implementing the desired changes.
 It supports them in taking power over their own lives.

-In The Seven Challenges, young people address their drug problems, their co-occurring life skill deficits, and their situational and psychological problems.
-Although counselors in the program provide a structure for groups and a framework for individual sessions, the content of each session is exceptionally flexible, in response to the immediate needs of youth.
+In The Seven Challenges program, people address their drug problems, their co-occurring life skill deficits, and their situational and psychological problems.
+Although counselors in the program provide a structure for groups and a framework for individual sessions, the content of each session is exceptionally flexible, in response to the immediate needs of the client.
 It is not pre-scripted.

-We do not fit the youth into our program; rather, we wrap the program around the concerns of the youth we serve.
+We do not fit clients, whether young people or adults, into our program; rather, we wrap the program around the concerns of the people we serve.

 The Seven Challenges program was originally developed for adolescents and now there is a version designed specifically for adults.